 No time to prepare food in the afternoon

 This scenario requires a recipe that requires minimal baking, cooking and to be ready in 15 minutes or less!

-- Beef san choi bao recipe – Fuss-free and only requires some browning of meat.
+- Beef san Choi bao recipe – Fuss-free and only requires some browning of the meat.

 - Fast hoisin chicken stirfry – Use a frozen pack of stir-fry veggies and this will be ready in 10 minutes!

 - Veggie fritters recipe – Nice and simple, just use whatever veggies you have in the fridge.

 Need an early dinner before heading out